Jean Segura Player Props: Marlins vs. White Sox

 White Sox Pitching Rankings

-- The White Sox have the 23rd-ranked team ERA across all league pitching staffs (4.63).
+- The White Sox's 4.59 team ERA ranks 23rd among all MLB pitching staffs.

-- White Sox pitchers combine to give up 90 total home runs at a rate of 1.4 per game (third-most in baseball).
+- White Sox pitchers combine to allow 90 total home runs at a rate of 1.4 per game (third-most in the league).

 © 2023 Data Skrive.
 All rights reserved.